angusturner/angusturner.github.io/_posts/2017-10-30-pytorch-gaussian-mixture-model.markdown

 ### The Gaussian Mixture Model

-If you have worked with [k-means clustering][kmeans] before mixture models will feel very familiar to you.
+If you have worked with [k-means clustering][kmeans] before mixture models will feel very familiar.
 Like k-means we start with the assumption that our data is comprised of `K` subpopulations.
-Given a set of data points with `N` features, our goal is to learn the parameters of the `K` mixture components that maximises the likelihood of the observed data.
-Unlike k-means, we do not strictly assign each point to a component.
-Instead, each point has an associated likelihood or probability under each of the `K` component gaussians.
+Given some observed data, our goal is to learn component parameters that maximise the likelihood of the data under the mixture distribution.
+Unlike k-means where we assign each data point to a cluster, each observation in a mixture model has a likelihood under every component.

 The `K` component gaussians are each parameterised by a mean `mu`, covariance matrix `sigma` (we will assume a diagonal covariance matrix for simplicity),